 Each group will turn in one solution.
 Case write-ups should be submitted electronically (an excel file) through the Drop Box in Canvas no later than 15 minutes before the start of the lecture on the day in which they are due.
 Late submission will not be accepted.
 You should have a copy of assignment answers (electronic or hardcopy) to refer to during class discussion.

 Case write-ups will be graded on a ten-point scale.
-The first case write-up will be graded leniently so that you can receive feedback that will help you do your future case write-ups.
 Your grade will depend on the logic of your analysis and the clarity of your write-up.

 Problem Sets